Charles Page High School: Football history

 In 1997, LD Bains retired and Archie Loehr took over, leading the Sandites to a perfect regular season with a district title, a victory over #2 Stillwater, and three shutouts.
 They scored playoff wins against #7 Broken Arrow and #11 Sapulpa before falling 10–7 against Yukon, their only defeat of the season.

 The Sandites then entered a dark spell, going 3-7 under Mark Baetz in 2001, then 0-10 two consecutive seasons under Tim Beacham.
 In 2004, head coach Brad Odom broke the 28th game losing streak with a 58–6 win over Central.

 The Sandites posted four consecutive 4–6 seasons from 2004 to 2007.

-In 2007, much was expected from the Sandites.
-Current head coach Dustin Kinard took over and Sophomore Quarterback Johnny Deaton took the helm.
+In 2007, Dustin Kinard became the head coach.
 2007 was also the first season in the newly remodeled Memorial Stadium.
-Deaton was covered as one of the top QBs in the state, despite the team only going 4–6.
-In 2008, the Sandites made the playoffs for the first time in 10 years and went 6-4 before losing to Union in the playoffs.
+Sophomore Quarterback Johnny Deaton was covered as one of the top QBs in the state, despite the team only going 4–6.
 The Sandites had their highest scoring season of all time, averaging 35.81 points per game under Deaton, but a terrible defense that allowed 36 points per game negated any real chance the team had at a state title.
-2009 was expected to be Charles Page's year, but Deaton broke his collarbone in the opening game and missed half the season.
-That and a game that was won on the field but forfeited due to an ineligible player led to a disappointing 4–6 season.
-Deaton went on to Oklahoma State University on a scholarship and was the backup Quarterback before transferring to Northeastern State University where he started.
+In 2008 the team had a 7-4 record and went to the playoffs.
+In 2009 Deaton broke his collarbone in the opening game and missed half the season.
+That and a game that was won on the field but forfeited due to an ineligible player led to a 4–6 season.
+The team went back to the playoffs in 2012 and 2013.